visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 - For annual subscriptions, future unused months may be refunded on a prorated basis.

 ### AI Disclaimer
-- Bookeeping.ai uses AI and Large Language Models (LLMs) from OpenAI, Claude and Enterprise user can choose their own model (soon)
+- Bookeeping.ai uses AI and Large Language Models (LLMs) from OpenAI, Claude, and Enterprise user can choose their own model (soon)
 - These are emerging technologies that may produce unexpected or inaccurate results.
 - While we strive for accuracy, we cannot guarantee 100% accuracy.
 - Users should verify AI-generated results before making important decisions.